microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     ![](images/GUID-65CA4B07-2C54-4799-A9AE-826FD83B676D-low.png)

 7. Select "Listen for notifications" on the application.
       - It may be required to enable app notifications on the phone.
-Data will be sent periodically to the device and will be visible beneath the Notify/Listen setting.
+Data will be sent periodically to the device and will be visible beneath the Notify/Listen setting

       - Before turning on the Notify/Indicate setting<br />
         ![](images/GUID-C5223277-D33D-4366-8CA4-124D340F0554-low.png)

       - After turning on the Notify/Indicate setting, the mobile application can read "31", data which was sent from the RNBD module<br />
         ![](images/GUID-83D3CD62-CA8C-4C6C-88AF-CA15728E6392-low.png)